jmstf94/Courses/data_analysis_for_experimental_particle_physics/readme.txt

-This is an exercise to experimentally demonstrate the Central Limit Theorem.
+This is an exercise to "experimentally" demonstrate the Central Limit Theorem.